The Endangered Languages Project

 This site is intended for material that can be shared openly.
 Much can be gained by sharing languages openly online.
 If you want a private workspace to which you can invite project or community members, we recommend you check out Google Sites, or various archives whose protocols allow them to limit access.

-Anything uploaded by users can be flagged for removal by selecting the "Flag As Inappropriate" option to the right of the sample.
+Anything uploaded by users can be flagged for removal by selecting the "Flag As Inappropriate" option to the right of the language resource.
 If this is done, the material is taken down.

 Anyone can upload material or add comments.
 All that is needed is a Gmail address or email address associated with a Google Account to login to the site.
 You can start a Google Account here.